Project natural work stream

 '... design history may include memoranda and electronic mail correspondence'.

-So this natural collaboration, and easily lost content, along with process-based design documents and test results, et cetera, make up every project's natural work stream.
+So this natural collaboration, easily lost in email streams, with process-based design documents and test results, et cetera, make up every project's natural work stream.

 Using a keyboard with Microsoft Word and Excel is not much faster than using a typewriter with paper.
 Project managers still copy, paste and summarize what team members have already entered into emails and documents they prepared.

 Comments recorded in log entries will stay with the project forever.
 They will appear in generated documents.
-Select how far back into history reports should go.
-99 years?
+You can select how far back into history reports should go.

 Compliance tools add work